 If the underlying stock drops below $30, and the option becomes in the money on or before expiration, both puts may rise in value.
 This is not what you expected or wanted.
 Your goal was to keep as much as possible of the $90 credit you originally received.

-However, as a trader, you should be prepared with a plan for exiting any strategy when things don’t quite go your way.
+However, you should be prepared with a plan for exiting any strategy when things don’t quite go your way.
 Although the short put is costing you money, you are protected from the potentially substantial loss of that position by the long put.
 Nevertheless, in this scenario (both options are in the money), you can lose the maximum, or $110, if the stock drops below $30.

 In this example, you must pay $160 to exit the position ($480 – $320), but you previously received a credit of $90.
 As a result, your total loss is a more manageable $70.